workshopper/adventure/readme.markdown

 ## problem.template

 This is a path to your template.
-It gets run when a user selects your problem.
+It gets created when a user selects your problem.

 `problem.template` is a path to your template.